 Rodents love warm spaces that provide easy access to food and protection from predators.
 As they make their way indoors, they will undoubtedly make some noticeable changes at their entry points and pathways inside your home.

 To avoid damage to your house and exposure to diseases that rodents carry, it is best to prepare early and well.
-Before you get anxiety over the possibility of an impending rodent infestation, know there are tons of ways you can help prevent rodents from invading your home.
+Before you get anxious over the possibility of an impending rodent infestation, know there are tons of ways you can help prevent rodents from invading your home.

 - Get Rid of Clutter - Rodents love clutter since it provides a great space to hide from predators and lots of materials for a nest.
 Finding evidence of rodents is also easier if you don’t have to dig through piles of belongings.